ganfer/hatespeech-rag/README.md

 This RAG is designed to analyze user inputs for potential hate speech using a combination of a language model (LLM) and a ChromaDB database.
 The LLM evaluates the input against a curated database of hate speech entries, determining whether the input should be classified as such.
 If the input is identified as hate speech and sufficiently distinct from existing entries in the database, it is stored for future reference.
 The script also ensures that redundant entries are avoided, maintaining the efficiency and relevance of the database.

 ## Install the Requirements

-Python
+clone git and install ollama locally.

+Python:
 pip install -r requirements/requirements.txt

-Ollama
+Ollama:
 ollama pull mannix/llama3.1-8b-abliterated

-## Create a initial load.
+## Create an initial load to chromadb
 Use the CSV or AI Script to update database

-## run main.py
+## Run main.py

 This Python script combines the use of a language model (LLM) with a ChromaDB database to review user inputs for group-based hostility (hate speech) and, if applicable, store them.
+This helps to expand the database with new, pertinent examples of hate speech while avoiding redundant or identical entries.

 #### Script Workflow: